-A common sex-related side effect of Xanax is a loss of interest in sex -- an issue that may make it more difficult to get and maintain an erection.
+A common sex-related side effect of Xanax is a reduced sex drive -- an issue that may make it more difficult to get and maintain an erection.

 Research also shows that benzodiazepines, the class of medications to which Xanax belongs, are often associated with erectile dysfunction.

-For example, results from Boston Area Community Health (BACH) Survey -- a large survey of men aged from 30 to 79 -- found that men who use benzodiazepines are at a higher risk of ED than their peers.
+For example, results from the Boston Area Community Health (BACH) Survey -- a large survey of men aged between 30 and 79 -- found that men who regularly use benzodiazepines are at a higher risk of ED than their peers.

 Put simply, while there isn’t any research into whether or not Xanax causes erectile dysfunction specifically, sexual performance issues aren’t unheard of while using Xanax.